johancz/Molnapplikationer-Blogg/_posts/2021-09-24-exercise-6-web-apps-in-the-cloud.markdown

 ## The code

-I opted to keep the app simple and thus it was sufficient to utilize the existing "Index" Razor Page.

 ### Services/CosmosDbService and Services/ICosmosDbService
 First I created a class which contains all necessary logic for connecting to and using a Cosmos DB database.
 This class is later registered in "Startup.cs" as a `Singleton` and can be injected into wherever it is required via dependency injection.
 The service class implements an interface `ICosmosDbService` and looks like this (please see the comments in the code below for any explanations):